MLB Sunday Draftstars DFS Preview and Projections for July 6, 2025

 Conclusion

 In DFS, creating an optimal line-up requires understanding key concepts and metrics.
 When building your MLB Sunday teams, consider starting with a value player like Shohei Ohtani.
 To secure one of the highest projected scorers, Framber Valdez is a strong option.
-If you're looking for budget-friendly choices to free up salary cap for more studs, take a look at our cheapie options, including Colten Keith.
+If you're looking for budget-friendly choices to free up salary cap for more studs, explore our cheapie options, including Brent Rooker.

 Ready to go?
 Draftstars' MLB Sunday slate closes at 9:15am AEST on Sunday.
 ENTER NOW!

-As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Sunday contest.
-The unique insights here can help you balance star power, value and budget management when you make your MLB DFS line-ups.
+As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Sunday slate.
+The unique insights here can give you an edge when you make your MLB DFS line-ups.

 For the latest projections and optimised MLB Sunday line-ups, check out the Fantasy Insider Cruncher on Draftstars!
 It's free to use when you're logged in.